Mat-foucher/Tropical2020/README.md

 In order to generate the strata of the moduli space, use the function `generateSpaceDFS`.
 This function first adds the unique `n`-marked stable curve of genus `g` with zero edges to the `curves` member.
 Then, the program examines which strata can be specialized, and adds these specializations to `curves` if they are novel (up to isomorphism).
+The specializations are produced in two ways: by splitting and genus-reducing vertices.
+These two processes are described below and together generate all specializations.

 This process is performed in a depth-first manner: As soon as a curve `C` is specialized to another curve `C'`, the specializations of `C'` are generated.